06 May 2018

 Johnson: Worth seeing, yes; but not worth going to see.

-In an accident of history, the private papers of James Boswell, including intimate journals for much of his life, were discovered in Malahide Castle, Co Dublin, in the 1920s and sold to an American collector Ralph H Isham, by James Boswell Talbot (1874-1948), Lord Talbot de Malahide.
+In an accident of history, two collections of the private papers of James Boswell, including intimate journals for much of his life, were discovered in Malahide Castle, Co Dublin, in the 1920s and sold to an American collector Ralph H Isham, by James Boswell Talbot (1874-1948), Lord Talbot of Malahide.

-Lord Malahide was Boswell’s great-great-grandson – his mother, Emily Harriet, was a daughter of Sir James Boswell.
-A second cache of Boswell’s papers was discovered soon after and was also bought by Isham.
-Both sets of papers were sold but until Lady Malahide tried, without success, to censor some of Boswell’s more explicit descriptions of his sexual encounters.
+Lord Talbot of Malahide was Boswell’s great-great-grandson.
+But both sets of papers were not sold until Lady Talbot tried, without success, to censor some of Boswell’s more explicit descriptions of his sexual encounters.

-Boswell’s papers have since been acquired by Yale University.
-They provide revealing insights into his life and thoughts of Johnson’s biographer.
+Boswell’s papers are now in Yale University and they provide revealing insights into his life and thoughts of Johnson and his biographer.
 They include voluminous notes on his Grand Tour of Europe, his tour of Scotland with Johnson, and meetings and conversations with eminent members of The Club, including Garrick, Burke, Goldsmith and Reynolds.